Section

 Changing the menu bar

-The entire menu bar content can be changed with Admin::SECTION['LEFT_SIDEBAR_MENU']
+The entire menu bar content can be changed with Admin::SECTION['LEFT_SIDEBAR_MENU'].

 {tip} The menu of

-block, which allows the developer to replace the system's default menu rendering logic.
+Dcat Adminis built by injecting default content into theLEFT_SIDEBAR_MENUblock, which allows the developer to replace the system's default menu rendering logic.

 use Dcat\Admin\Support\Helper;